Publicado el 30 Jul, 2020

 Boost your career with a Microsoft certification

-Microsoft exams help you differentiate yourself and validate your knowledge and skills.
+Microsoft exams and specially Azure certifications help you differentiate yourself and validate your knowledge and skills.
 Browse MeasureUp’s online training options to learn new skills that may better prepare you for your career and lay the foundation for success on Microsoft certification exams.
 In fact, you can choose between several paths:

 - Implementing an Azure Data Solution: Candidates for this exam are Microsoft Azure data engineers who collaborate with stakeholders to identify and meet data requirements to implement data solutions that use Azure data services.
 Azure data engineers are responsible for data-related implementation tasks that include providing data warehousing services, streaming and batch data, transforming data, implementing security requirements, implementing data retention policies, identifying data breaches. performance bottle and access external data sources.